-In the first half of 2023, the global biopharmaceutical industry experienced a challenging investment and financing environment, as pharmaceutical and biotechnology companies reprioritized their drug development initiatives and exercised greater caution with their budgetary spending amidst the uncertainty in the broader market environment.
-Moving into the second half of the year, there were indications of stabilization in the biopharmaceutical investment and financing environment in North America.
-The emergence of increased activity in biotechnology financing, accompanied by a rise in venture capital investments, indicated a gradual improvement in the sector.
-However, the biopharmaceutical financing landscape in China remained muted, with several biopharmaceutical companies contending with liquidity pressures that had a consequential impact on our business demand in the region.
-While these market dynamics present challenges for companies operating within the biopharmaceutical R&D space, it is crucial for us to navigate these external factors strategically and adaptively.
+In 2024, the global biopharmaceutical industry continued to experience a challenging investment and financing environment, as pharmaceutical and biotechnology companies reprioritized their drug development initiatives and exercised greater caution with their budgetary spending amidst the uncertainty in the broader market and regulatory environments.
+With increasing pressure on profit margins and greater scrutiny from investors, the focus shifted towards cost-effective solutions, accelerated timelines, and more targeted drug development pipelines.
+Trade barriers and shifts in international policy complicated the ability of biopharmaceutical companies to operate globally, especially in key markets like China and Europe.
+While these market dynamics present challenges for companies operating within the biopharmaceutical research and development space, it is crucial for us to navigate these external factors strategically and adaptively.
 By monitoring industry developments and proactively responding to evolving market conditions, we aim to position ourselves resiliently and sustainably in the face of these shifting industry landscapes.

-While facing challenging circumstances, we have managed to maintain positive revenue growth.
-However, decreased customer demand has led to lower capacity utilization in certain facilities, particularly newer ones.
-The utilization rates of these facilities have fallen short of initial expectations and have negatively impacted our profit margins in 2023.
-Overall, the Group's revenue increased by 3.8% from approximately US\$250.4 million for the year ended December 31, 2022 to approximately US\$259.9 million for the year ended December 31, 2023.
-Additionally, the Group's contract future revenue, which represents future service revenues from work not yet completed or performed under all signed contracts or customer's purchase orders in effect at that time, achieved approximately US\$342.2 million as at December 31, 2023, representing a slight increase of 0.1% compared to approximately US\$341.8 million as at December 31, 2022.
+Overall, the Group's revenue decreased by 1.9% from approximately US\$259.9 million for the year ended December 31, 2023 to approximately US\$254.9 million for the year ended December 31, 2024.
+Additionally, the Group's contract future revenue, which represents future service revenues from work not yet completed or performed under all signed contracts or customer's purchase orders in effect at that time, achieved approximately US\$390.6 million as at December 31, 2024, representing an increase of 14.1% compared to approximately US\$342.2 million as at December 31, 2023.